wstefanska1/wstefanska1/README.md

 <h1>Weronika Stefańska</h1>

 <h2>
-Computer Science student specializing in Data Engineering and Analytics with hands-on experience in backend development, data processing, and automation.
+Computer Science student specializing in Data Engineering and Analytics with hands-on experience in backend development, data processing and automation.
 Interested in Artificial Intelligence, Machine Learning and building practical solutions using Python and modern backend technologies.
 </h2>